-8. Not recognising a sopranome when you see it.
+8. Not recognising a soprannome when you see it.

-I’ve mentioned the use of sopranomi in other articles on this site.
-Sopranomi (plural of sopranome), are specific to Italian genealogy, including Trentino, and unless you get a handle on them, you can sometimes fail to recognise an entire branch of your family.
-A sopranome is used as a kind of ‘bolt on’ to a surname, to distinguish one branch of the family from another.
-Here’s a sample of a few sopranomi from my father’s parish of Santa Croce del Bleggio during the 16th-18th centuries, and the surnames of the families to which I have seen them attached:
+I’ve mentioned the use of soprannomi in other articles on this site.
+Soprannomi (plural of soprannome), are specific to Italian genealogy, including Trentino, and unless you get a handle on them, you can sometimes fail to recognise an entire branch of your family.
+A soprannome is used as a kind of ‘bolt on’ to a surname, to distinguish one branch of the family from another.
+Here’s a sample of a few soprannomi from my father’s parish of Santa Croce del Bleggio during the 16th-18th centuries, and the surnames of the families to which I have seen them attached:

 |Bellotti (var. of Bella)||Caresani|